acuvity/mcp-servers-registry/mcp-server-contentful/charts/mcp-server-contentful/README.md

 **Description**:

 ```
-Update an existing content type
+Update an existing content type.
+The handler will merge your field updates with existing content type data, so you only need to provide the fields and properties you want to change.
 ```

 **Parameter**: